How Long Does Alcohol Stay in Your Urine?

 - Saliva tests: Saliva tests are best for determining whether someone has used alcohol — not to measure BAC.
 These tests are less practical than testing blood or breath.

 - Urine tests: Urine testing is normally only used when other forms of alcohol testing are not available.
 It is harder to get an accurate BAC when relying on a urine test.
+While urine testing does not provide good information on the amount of alcohol present, urine ethyl glucuronide testing can indicate whether alcohol was used for up to 72 hours after use, which is longer than many other forms of testing can.

 Factors Affecting Alcohol Detection